7 Reasons Why Spring is a Great Time for Skiing at Gore Mountain

 Celebrate a Successful Day with Après Ski

 Looking to wind down after a fun day skiing or snowboarding?
-Stick around Gore Mountain for a fantastic après ski experience.
-The mountain's base lodge features a large food court and the Tannery Pub & Restaurant, a popular spot for post-skiing food, drinks, and entertainment.
+Stick around at the ski resort for a fantastic après ski experience.